 Mental or Mood Disorders

 If you know someone who suffers from a mental disorder, they aren’t necessarily a child abuser.
 However, as pedophilia is classified as a psychosexual disorder, it can be accompanied by other psychic diseases.

 Pedophiles tend to build strong friendly relationships with their victims.
-They usually concentrate on a single target and work hard on gaining their trust.
+They usually concentrate on a single target and work hard to gain their trust.

 Oftentimes, a pedophile turns out to be acquainted with a kid.
 For example, they can turn out to be a victim’s teacher, neighbor, babysitter, or a family friend.
 Rarely, an abuser can be a close family member.

-Predators prefer building relations with shy or withdrawn kids who need support but can’t get it from family.
+Predators prefer to build relations with shy or withdrawn kids who need support but can’t get it from family.
 So, pedophiles give their victims care, money, and, finally, become their friends and mentors.

 Then, a pedophile engages a child in watching adult movies and browsing explicit pictures.
-Before the know it, a kid can find themselves enticed in sexual relations with an adult predator.
+Before they know it, a kid can find themselves enticed into sexual relations with an adult predator.

 Almost all child abusers collect and keep DVDs with adult movies that they protect at all costs.
 They can also store child erotic content and child-adult pornography.
 Sometimes, they obtain “trophies” from their victim: photos and videos taken during the act of abuse.

 Provoking Anger to Parents in a Kid